jaidev-jayakumar/jdsnotes/README.md

 ## 🤝 Contributing

 Feel free to fork this template and make it your own!
 If you build something cool or make improvements, I'd love to see it.

-## 📄 License

-MIT - feel free to use this template for your personal portfolio!

 ## 💡 Tips